Inflectra/rapise-documentation/scorm/js_basic/README.md

 var str = "Some string'
 ```

 From the text editor's perspective our writing is all wrong.
 We use " for quotes while it is actually an Inch sign.
 Text processors fix it to real quote which is “.
-Common problem is to mess between " and “.
+Common problem is a mess between " and “.

 Fix the code: